Hair Loss in Women

 General hair maintenance nutrients

 Taking a multivitamin and mineral supplement to support overall health may also be recommended, especially if it contains nutrients approved by the EU’s European Food Safety Authority (EFSA) for the maintenance of normal hair.
-These include biotin (vitamin B7), selenium, zinc and copper (the EFSA confirms that deficiencies in two of these nutrients – selenium and zinc – may result in hair problems).
+These include biotin (vitamin B7), selenium, zinc and copper (the EFSA confirms that deficiencies in two of these nutrients – selenium (xvii) and zinc (xviii) – may result in hair problems).

 This pharmacy product for hormone-related hair loss is available without prescription.
 Minoxidil foam or lotion is available in two strengths, with the lower-strength version (two percent) licensed as a treatment for female-pattern hair loss.

 Managing hair loss as a woman may be difficult, but this guide should help to make it a little easier.
 If you’d like more information on a range of other common health conditions, visit our health library for some helpful articles.